Midtown Manhattan

 The corridors throughout all eleven floors received the same level of attention.
 New wallcovering runs the length of each hall, while custom mirror-polished stainless steel lettering — fitted directly to the walls outside each elevator bank — adds identity and wayfinding with a material that ties back to the lobby below.
 New dropped ceilings and fresh paint complete the renovation, delivering a consistent, building-wide finish.

-The result is a Manhattan commercial lobby renovation that respects what was there, fixes what wasn't working, and adds a handful of high-craft moments that elevate the building's first impression for every tenant and visitor.
+The result is a Manhattan commercial remodeling project that respects what was there, fixes what wasn't working, and adds a handful of high-craft moments that elevate the building's first impression for every tenant and visitor.